gvwilson/thirdbit/src/fiction/santas/index.md

 "Mum!
 You're supposed to knock!"
 Finner exclaimed as he tried to sweep his creation under his bed.
 His stomach flip-flopped
-as his mum thundered down the stairs, calling for his dad.
+as his mother thundered down the stairs, calling for his father.
 He heard voices,
-first questioning and then angry, and then his dad saying,
+first questioning and then angry, and then his father saying,
 "All right.
 All right!
 Let's call your grandmother.
 She'll know what to do."